Hallelujah78/wordle-clone/DEVNOTES.md

 - explosion? when the game is over cause the tiles in the guesses to fly away in random directions and rotate on X and Y randomly

-- allow user to hide the dumpster fire gif to see the game board again

-  - will require displaying 'new game' button elsewhere (middle of keyboard)

 - trim silence from the music track

 - fix this to use event (navbar):